SAP-samples/cloud-objectstore-java-sample/README.md

 In case you find a bug, or you need additional support, please open an issue here in GitHub.

 ## Known Issues
-- BlobStore removeBlob() api does not work in Jclouds OpenStack Swift and a bug is reported to jclouds team.
-For more information see [here](https://issues.apache.org/jira/browse/JCLOUDS-1483).
-- Multipart Upload feature is not supported in jclouds OpenStack Swift and a bug is reported to jclouds team.
-For more information see [here](https://issues.apache.org/jira/browse/JCLOUDS-1482).
 - Using InpuStream instead of ByteArray to upload large files to make the read operation faster causes issues.
 For more information see [here](https://issues.apache.org/jira/browse/JCLOUDS-1451).

 ## TO-DO